Direct access family law barristers.

 Maintenance pending suit, legal services payment orders and short notice interim financial provision applications.

 Public law children work, care proceedings and adoption cases are not generally suitable for direct access and we will recommend a legal aid solicitor where the case calls for one.
-For everything else in the private family list, instructing a direct access barrister is usually the right call.
+For everything else in the private family list, instructing a direct access family law barrister is usually the right call.

 One specialist, one fixed fee.

 In a traditional model a solicitor takes the file, manages it on a day to day basis and instructs counsel for advocacy and advice.
 You pay both.
-On a Public Access basis you instruct the barrister directly and pay one professional for a defined piece of work.
+On a Public Access basis you instruct the family law barrister directly and pay one professional for a defined piece of work.
 For most private family matters that is faster and substantially cheaper.

-A Public Access family barrister can advise in conference, draft your statement, negotiate with the other side or their solicitors, represent you at the FDR or final hearing, and prepare your consent order.
+A Public Access family law barrister can advise in conference, draft your statement, negotiate with the other side or their solicitors, represent you at the FDR or final hearing, and prepare your consent order.
 What they cannot do, unless separately authorised to conduct litigation, is issue proceedings in your name or file documents at court for you.
 In practice this is rarely a problem, the court office accepts filings from litigants in person every day and the barrister tells you what to file and when.

 Where the matter genuinely needs a solicitor for case management, heavy disclosure or safeguarding work, the clerks will say so up front rather than take an instruction the case is not suited to.